openmm/openmm/docs-source/usersguide/application.rst

 * An :code:`<Atom>` tag for each atom in the residue.
 This specifies the name of the atom and its atom type.
 * A :code:`<Bond>` tag for each pair of atoms that are bonded to each other.
-The :code:`to` and :code:`from` attributes are the indices of the two bonded atoms (starting from 0) in the order they were listed.
-For example, :code:`<Bond from="1" to="3"/>` describes a bond between atom CH3 and atom HH33.
+The :code:`atomName1` and :code:`atomName2` attributes are the names of the two bonded atoms.
+(Some older force fields use the alternate tags :code:`to` and :code:`from` to specify the atoms by index instead of name.
+  This is still supported for backward compatibility, but specifying atoms by name is recommended, since it makes the residue definition much easier to understand.)
 * An :code:`<ExternalBond>` tag for each atom that will be bonded to an atom of a different residue.